JCSheeron/Neovim/ReadMe_neovimSetup.md

 # Pandoc Support and PDF Creation
 vim-pandoc is a plugin, but for the pdf engine can be tricky to get working.
-I am using pdflated, but one way I have gotten it to work (there may be others) is to install ('sudo apt install texlive-latex-extra').
+I am using pdflated, but one way I have gotten it to work (there may be others) is to install (`sudo apt install texlive-latex-extra`).
 See README.Debian in /usr/share/doc/pandoc.
 It states `texlive-latex-recommended` should work, but I have had better luck with `...-extra`.

+## Pandoc Numbering

+For PDF numbering, needed to install pandoc-secnos at a minimum.
+It is part of the pandoc-xnos filter suite.
+I installed pandoc-xnos instead:

+	pip install pandoc-fignos pandoc-eqnos pandoc-tablenos pandoc-secnos --user

+and then in usage in the pandoc command use:

+	--filter pandoc-xnos

+Note that in the pandoc-xnos documentation, it says that any use of `pandoc-citeproc` or `--bibliography=FILE` should come after the `pandoc-xnos` filter call.